nitrocon/RGB_Pixel_Generator/README.md

 # RGB Pixel Generator

-A Python tool for generating 1x1 Pixel in RGB and combines them with 256 Greyscale, optimized for CUDA and parallel processing.
+A Python tool for generating Images with adjustable pixelsize in RGB, optimized for CUDA and parallel processing.
 I use this tool to train several AI models.

 ## 📋 Installation